grafana/agent/docs/sources/flow/setup/install/docker.md

 {{% admonition type="note" %}}
 Make sure you pass `--server.http.listen-addr=0.0.0.0:12345` as an argument as shown in the example above.
-If you don't pass this argument, the [debugging UI][] won't be available outside of the Docker container.
+If you don't pass this argument, the [debugging UI](../../monitoring/debugging.md#grafana-agent-flow-ui) won't be available outside of the Docker container.
 {{% /admonition %}}

-[debugging UI]: {{< relref "../../monitoring/debugging.md#grafana-agent-flow-ui" >}}
 [run]: {{< relref "../../reference/cli/run.md" >}}

 ## Verify